-If you hold a HSA because you participate in a high-deductible health plan, now is a good time to take inventory of your year-to-date contributions.
-For a single participant, the contribution limit for 2020 is $3,550 and for a family participant the limit is $7,100, not including a catch-up provision of $1,000 for age 55 and older.
+If you hold an HSA because you participate in a high-deductible health plan, now is a good time to take inventory of your year-to-date contributions.
+For a single participant, the contribution limit for 2020 is $3,550 and for a family participant, the limit is $7,100, not including a catch-up provision of $1,000 for age 55 and older.
 Unlike Flexible Spending Accounts, HSA contributions can be carried forward from one year to another.
 This type of account can serve as a great tool to pay medical expenses both now and into retirement, as you do not have to be in a high deductible plan when the funds are spent on medical expenses.
-Funds from an HSA account can be used to pay for medical expenses (but not insurance premiums), if you choose to take an early retirement.
-Furthermore, the leftover balance can be used to pay for Medicare premiums in retirement, so there are many uses for these tax favored plans well into retirement.
+Funds from an HSA account can be used to pay for medical expenses (but not insurance premiums) if you choose to take early retirement.
+Furthermore, the leftover balance can be used to pay for Medicare premiums in retirement, so there are many uses for these tax-favored plans well into retirement.

 Roth IRA Conversions

 For many people, COVID-19 has impacted income negatively.
 Despite this, it may provide a unique opportunity to convert IRA or 401k assets into Roth IRAs.
 The purpose of this is to move assets from a pre-tax bucket into a tax-free one.
 This will add income in the amount of the conversion, so you will want to plan out how to pay for the taxes.
 All conversions must be done by Dec.
 31. This is where it is extremely important that you do a year-end tax review, since there may be a lot of components to your income such as capital gains, dividend income, and interest income on top of your salary that will impact whether or not a Roth conversion is right for you.